cap-js/docs/java/operating-applications/observability.md

 ### JDBC Tracing in SAP Hana

-In order to activate JDBC tracing in the SAP Hana JDBC driver, you have to use the driver [Trace Options](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/4033f8e603504c0faf305ab77627af03.html).
-You can activate these by setting datasource properties in the `application.yaml` which requires you to stop and restart the application, or without stopping and restarting by using the [command line](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/e411647b03f1425fab1e33bb495c9c42.html).
+To activate JDBC tracing in the SAP Hana JDBC driver, you have to use the driver [Trace Options](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/4033f8e603504c0faf305ab77627af03.html).
+You can activate it either by setting datasource properties in the `application.yaml` and restarting the application, or, while the application is running by using the [command line](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/e411647b03f1425fab1e33bb495c9c42.html).

 #### Using datasource properties

-In the `application.yaml` under `cds.dataSource.<service-binding-name>:` specify `hikari.data-source-properties.traceFile` and `hikari.data-source-properties.traceOptions`, e.g.
+In the `application.yaml` under `cds.dataSource.<service-binding-name>:` specify `hikari.data-source-properties.traceFile` and `hikari.data-source-properties.traceOptions`:

-::: code-group
 ```yaml [srv/src/main/resources/application.yaml]
 cds:
   dataSource: